-Consequently, the fraction of the flow with positive $Q$ is higher, and tracers spend more of their time in vortical regions.
-In fact it can be seen that the distribution of $t_{{\rm Q}_{+}}$ and $t_{{\rm Q}_{-}}$ are now practically identical.
-It is important to recall that the Bhatnagar, {\it et al.},~\cite{Bhatnagar_2016} showed an apparently contrary behaviour for their Lagrangian measurements in a non-rotating flow.
-This is due to their use of the $\Delta$-criterion~\cite{chong_1990} which over-samples the vortices by considering regions which have {\it small} negative values of Q. We have checked that our results are consistent with Bhatnagar, {\it et al.},~\cite{Bhatnagar_2016} when we use the $\Delta$-criterion and not the Q-criterion.
+Consequently, the fraction of the flow with positive ${\rm Q}$ becomes comparable to that with negative ${\rm Q}$ and tracers spend more time in vortical regions than they would be if the effect of rotation is weak.
+In fact, for $Ro = 0.08$ it can be seen (green curves in Fig~\ref{fig:q_time_dist}) that the distribution of $t_{{\rm Q}_+}$ and $t_{{\rm Q}_-}$ are now practically identical.} It is important to recall that Bhatnagar, {\it et al.},~\cite{Bhatnagar_2016} showed an apparently contrary behaviour for their Lagrangian measurements in a non-rotating flow.
+This is due to their use of the $\rm \Delta$-criterion~\cite{chong_1990} which over-samples the vortices by considering regions which have {\it small} negative values of $\rm Q$.
+We have checked that our results are consistent with Bhatnagar, {\it et al.},~\cite{Bhatnagar_2016} when we use the $\rm \Delta$-criterion and not the $\rm Q$-criterion.